RaspberryPiFoundation/editor-api/README.md

 which should update the Gems in the container, without the need for rebuilding.

+### Seeding

+By default in development only, two tasks are called to seed data:

+`rails projects:create_all`
+`rails classroom_management:seed_a_school_with_lessons`

+If needed manually the following task will create all projects:

+`rails projects:create_all`

+For classroom management there are two scenarios modelled with the tasks:

+`rails classroom_management:seed_an_unverified_school` - seeds an unverified school to test the onboarding flow `rails classroom_management:seed_a_school_with_lessons` - seeds a school with a class, two lessons, and a project in each

+To clear classroom management data the following cmd will remove the school associated with the `jane.doe@example.com` user, and associated school data:

+`rails classroom_management:destroy_seed_data`

 #### Syncing the database from Production / Staging

 ##### Prerequisites